The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Mean-field evolution in absence of self-propulsion ( )

-When $\alpha_+ = 0$ and $\alpha_- \neq 0$, we recognize Eq.~\eqref{eq:hopfSNIC} as the normal form of a Hopf bifurcation with $k$ as the bifurcation parameter.
-When $\alpha_+ \neq 0$, the Hopf bifurcation remains, but becomes azimuthally asymmetric.
-In addition, Eq.~\eqref{eq:snicNF} is similar to the normal form a SNIC bifuration, up to a rotation $\theta \to \theta + \pi / 4$ of the coordinate system, which leads to $\dot{\theta} = \alpha_- - \alpha_+ \sin(2 \theta)$ (compare to Eq.~\eqref{SNIC_toy}).
-The factor of 2 in the trigonometric functions reflects an additional $\mathbb{Z}_2$ symmetry compared to the normal form of a SNIC bifurcation: two saddle-node collisions take place at the same time.
+The factor of 2 in the trigonometric functions of Eq.~\eqref{eq:hopfSNICbis} reflects an additional $\mathbb{Z}_2$ symmetry compared to the normal form of a SNIC bifurcation \eqref{SNIC_toy}: two saddle-node collisions take place at the same time.
 This originates from the $\mathbb{Z}_2$ reflection symmetry of our variables.
-In Eq.~\eqref{eq:system_zero_d} of the main text, a similar situation arises, with four saddle-node collisions instead of two.
+In Eq.~\eqref{eq:system_zero_d} of the main text, a similar situation arises but with four saddle-node collisions instead of two.